Umi (singer)

-Tierra Umi Wilson (born February 9, 1999) is an American singer and songwriter.
-Born in Seattle, Washington, she attended the University of Southern California, but dropped out in 2019 in order to pursue music.
-She is best known for her 2018 song "Remember Me", which has over 130 million streams on Spotify.
-She also accompanied Conan Gray as an opening act on his Comfort Crowd Tour in 2019.
+Tierra Umi Wilson (born February 9, 1999), known professionally as UMI, is an American singer and songwriter blending elements of R&B, neo-soul, and alternative pop.
+Originally from Seattle, Washington, she attended the University of Southern California, but dropped out in 2019 to pursue music.
+UMI began gaining attention with her breakout single "Remember Me" in 2018.
+Since then, UMI has released a string of acclaimed projects, including the Love Language and Introspection EPs, her debut studio album Forest in the City (2022), and her 2024 EP Talking to the Wind.
+She has toured with artists like Conan Gray and Jhené Aiko, and collaborated with global stars such as BTS’s V, steadily building a reputation for her soulful sound and introspective lyricism.

 Early life

 Wilson was born in Seattle in 1999 to an African-American father and a Japanese mother.
 Her mother taught her how to read, write, and speak Japanese.
 Wilson's mother plays piano and her father plays the drums.
 UMI started writing music when she was 4 or 5, with a songwriting journal.
 Throughout high school, she was involved in DECA (Distributive Education Clubs of America) and her track team at Tahoma High School in Maple Valley.
 In high school, she discovered YouTube beats and started writing to tracks.
 She would record the songs with a USB mic and upload them to SoundCloud and YouTube.
 She soon started to get copyrighted on SoundCloud by posting covers of other songs.
 This made her start writing and posting her own originals.